 STK TimeThere are two controls for editing time quantities in STK; one for time intervals and one for time instances.

 Time Interval Control

-The Interval Control displays either an interval component (Figure 1) or a pair of time instance controls (Figure 2) depending on your preference as selected from the drop-down menu to the right of the control.
+The Interval Control displays either an interval component (Figure 1) or a pair of time instance controls (Figure 2), depending on your preference as selected from the menu to the right of the control.

 Time Instance Control

 The Time Instance Control displays either a time instance component (Figure 3) or a specific date and time (Figure 4), depending on your preference as selected from the arrow to the right of the control.